 Of all the challenges women face in the workplace—-and in a society in which perceived “power” and pressure to achieve are paramount—self-doubt is often the most crippling.
 Imposter syndrome disproportionally affects high-performing, executive women—75% of them to be exact.
 Why wouldn’t it?
 Gender norms have traditionally dictated that, since childhood boys are encouraged to assume leadership roles, demonstrate self-confidence and exhibit less emotion than girls.
 Add to the “sugar and spice” stereotype the added pressure of family expectations, domestic gender roles and cultural disparities.
 And of course, there’s the workplace itself, which oftentimes remains misdirected and plagued with systemic issues.
 It all contributes to the epidemic of self-imposed doubt.

 The good news is that we alone have the ability to change that simply by reframing our thinking.
 Here are a few quick strategies that helped me on my journey.

 No One is Perfect

 As much as we strive to maintain a balanced and well-rounded skill set—perfection is a utopian ideal.
 Sure, we all wish we could be the best at everything, but acknowledge that unless you are superhuman or a cyborg, this is an unrealistic expectation.
-By assessing your skills, particularly those at which you’re particularly proficient, and focus on doing them well.
+Assess your skills, particularly those at which you’re particularly proficient, and focus on doing them well.
 You’ll not only substantiate your expertise, but also identify areas for improvement and collaboration.

 Wins are Wins

 That email.
 The presentation flub.
 The botched project.
-We micro-analyze every mistake and misstep, yet fail to do the same for our achievements—especially the miniscule ones.
+We micro-analyze every mistake and misstep, yet fail to do the same for our achievements—especially the minuscule ones.
 Setting small milestones, planning rewards and learning to celebrate these goals once you hit them is a great way to appreciate the fruits of your labor and develop greater confidence.